Hiro07/please/README.md

   please [command ... ]

 ## DESCRIPTION
-  This command executes nothing, nothing means this command executes the following arguments as command, or passes through the pipeline input.
+  This command executes nothing, nothing means this command executes the following arguments as command, and/or passes through the pipeline input.
   But you can tell "please" to any commands.

 ## EXIT STATUS